 Mixing different metals and wood finishes is a great way to add subtle contrast to a room, without incorporating over-the-top wall colors.
 Displaying gold and silver frames in the same room, for example, is a great way to add a bit of flair.

 Incorporating different wood finishes in the same space has also been a past interior design indiscretion, but one that we welcome in our interior design concepts.
 White trim with darkened espresso doors creates a dramatic contrast that will add depth and style to a home.
 If your doors are stained in a dark shade, don’t be afraid to incorporate furniture with a lighter finish.
 These pairings are great ways to showcase your individual style, and make a lasting impression on your guests.

 While we are on the subject of mixing and matching, there is something to be said about unlikely pattern and color pairings.
 Be daring when it comes to plaid and floral fabrics cohabiting the same space, and do the same with colors in the same room.
 A bold colored couch against a bold colored backdrop can be a great focal point in a room, when done correctly.

 Whatever You Do, Enlist a Professional

 Be daring in your new home interior design, but be sure to consult a professional, especially when breaking these “rules” of design.
-Here at Sew Many Windows, we work with each of our clients to help them discover their individual style, and bring it to life in their new home.
+Here at Colleen McNally Interiors, we work with each of our clients to help them discover their individual style, and bring it to life in their new home.

 Going against these traditional restrictions of interior design can have a major impact on your space, especially when you partner with a professional interior design team to make it happen.
-Let the Sew Many Windows team be the guide on your new home interior design journey, and dare to go against the grain.
+Let our team be the guide on your new home interior design journey, and dare to go against the grain.